GAIA-X4PLC-AAD/ontology-management-base/README.md

       }
   ```
   This is obviously not conform since the mandatory files `url` and `type` of `LinkShape` are missing.
 This bug will be fixed in the future.

+### Issues with Signature Validation in [Federated Catalogue](fc-server.gxfs.gx4fm.org)

+* If an attribute in the claims is defined more than once and the creation of the self description is done with the [SD-Creator](sd-creator.gxfs.gx4fm.org), the signature validation of the federated catalogue fails.